 Published at the start of President Barack Obama's second term in office, Sarah Erdreich's

-Written by a woman who was adopted from her teenage mother in the mid-20th century,
+Written by a woman who was born to a teenage mother in the mid-20th century and subsequently adopted,

 Written by Fordham University Associate Professor of Sociology and Anthropology Jeanne Flavin,